feftywacky/thrawn-nnue/README.md

 `thrawn-nnue` is a CLI framework for training a dual-perspective chess NNUE using a simple A-768 feature set for [thrawn](https://github.com/feftywacky/thrawn).

-## What is included

-- Native `.binpack` ingestion via [native_binpack/](/Users/feiyulin/Code/thrawn-nnue/native_binpack)
-- A dual-perspective `768 -> 256 -> 32 -> 1` NNUE in PyTorch
-- Exact-resume checkpoints with config and RNG state snapshots
-- A `.nnue` binary export plus a verification command
-- Dataset inspection and a native test fixture generator for smoke tests

 ## Installation

 Install Python 3.11 and then install the package in editable mode: